-Symptoms of Supraventricular Tachycardia
+Supraventricular Tachycardia (SVT)

 If you have SVT, you may also experience one or more of the following symptoms:

-- Chest discomfort or pain
+- Chest pain or discomfort

 - Shortness of breath